 St Edmund the King is another Wren church, with a tower of Portland stone topped by an unusual lead lantern and spire.
 The church is unorthodox as it runs from south to north rather than east to west.
 The altar is at the north.

-Around the end of the 13th century, there was a reference to ‘St Edmund towards Garcherche’ (Grasschurch) which referred to the fact that a market existed in the area for the sale of hay, herbs and vegetables.
+Around the end of the 13th century, there was a reference to ‘St Edmund towards Garcherche’ (Grasschurch), which referred to a market in the area for the sale of hay, herbs, and vegetables.

 Lombard Street EC3

 St Ethelburga, entirely destroyed by an IRA bomb in 1993, is the smallest of the City churches at 56 feet long and 30 feet wide.
 The parish covered just three acres, an acre more petite than the area covered by the Bank of England.